ncklinux/vagrant-ubuntu64/README.md

 ```

 ## Support
-The above project (Ubuntu Server 20.04 LTS LEMP development environment) has been tested/hosted on [Arch Linux](https://www.archlinux.org/) but there are no differences between distributions (only the Vagrant installation process differs), for reporting bugs and requesting features it's best to open an issue.
+The above project (Ubuntu Server LEMP dev environment) has been tested/hosted on [Arch Linux](https://www.archlinux.org/) but there are no differences between distributions (only the Vagrant/VirtualBox installation process differs), for reporting bugs and requesting features it's best to open an issue.
 It's even better to accompany it with a Pull Request. ;)

 ## License
 GNU General Public License v3.0